theRealAph/ScopeLocals/README.md

 ### Nested bindings

 We said earlier than an extent local variable is bound to a value.
 Within the extent of that binding it is possible to _re-bind_ the variable to a new value.

-Different threads can bind the same extent local variable with different values.  it should come as no surprise that when an extent local variable is re-bound it takes on another value.
-As the thread unfolds, the extent local may be re-bound many times. a re-binding operation becomes the bottom-most frame of a new extent in which the extent local returns the new value.
+Different threads can bind the same extent local variable with different values.
+It should come as no surprise that when an extent local variable is re-bound it takes on another value.
+As the thread unfolds, the extent local may be re-bound many times.
+A re-binding operation becomes the bottom-most frame of a new extent in which the extent local returns the new value.